ymolists/website/src/routes/blog/gitpod-remote-developer-environment.md

 ---
 author: svenefftinge
 date: Tue Jul 31 2018 06:02:26 GMT+0000 (UTC)
 excerpt: After over one year of intensive work, we are proud to announce the public Beta of Gitpod.
-Gitpod is an online IDE which can be launched
+Gitpod is a Remote Developer Environment which can be launched
 image: gitpod-online-ide.png
-slug: gitpod-online-ide
+slug: gitpod-remote-developer-environment
 subtitle: One Click to Coding!
-title: Gitpod — Online IDE For GitHub
+title: Gitpod - Remote Developer Environment
 url: https://medium.com/gitpod/gitpod-gitpod-online-ide-for-github-6296b907a886
 ---